March 10, 2026

 Drone surveying is now one of the fastest-growing methods for collecting topographic, planimetric, and site condition data across dozens of industries.
+A 3D drone survey captures millions of surface points from the air, producing the same deliverables as traditional ground methods in a fraction of the time.
 Where a ground crew once needed days to produce a site topo, a single operator with a UAV survey setup can cover the same area in hours and generate deliverables that plug directly into CAD and GIS workflows.
 But the technology is only as useful as the workflow behind it.
 This guide covers everything you need to know: how drone surveying works, what accuracy is realistic, what it costs, what equipment you need, and what the regulations require.

 Contents